 Romantic manipulation can be extremely difficult to recognize and overcome in relationships primarily because it manifests in varying shapes, forms and degrees.
 From unconscious and subtle to shrewd and overt, manipulation can be as unique as couple relationships themselves.
 Irrespective of its degree, manipulation in romantic relationships can be detrimental to a couple’s bond.

 Besides harming healthy dynamics in an intimate relationship, manipulation leaves the victim feeling confused, frustrated and powerless.
 It takes a toll on your happiness and makes forming a healthy relationship impossible because the couple’s entire dynamic is centered on deceit.
+You’re constantly second-guessing each other’s motives and intentions, wondering whether it’s love or manipulation you’re dealing with.

 When that happens, instead of feeling like two people on the same team, romantic partners become enemies caught in a never-ending war for one-upmanship.
 This invariably interfered with your intimacy and connection.
 Clinical psychologist Kranti Sihotra Momin, who is an experienced CBT practitioner and specializes in the resolution of relationship issues, explains why it’s important to spot romantic or emotional manipulation in romantic relationships and protect yourself.